 Among the core Christian obligations are for Christians to care for one another when in sorrow, sickness, or any other adversity and to be a source of comfort and hope in times when people think they are alone with their grief or troubles.
 Below are a number of ways that we care for one another and for those in our community who find themselves suffering or in need of care — as we all will at various times in our lives.

-Our Health Cabinet is a parish ministry organized by our parish nurse, Carol Jones.
+Our Health Cabinet is a parish ministry organized by our Faith Community Nurse, Carol Jones.
 It organizes a range of health-focused activities that encourage the whole health of our members.
 From mental health and senior exercise to diabetes control to the spirituality of aging and more, this cabinet works to help people integrate and coordinate care for the mind, body, and soul.
-To learn more or volunteer please contact our parish nurse by calling the parish office at 520.299.6421 or by clicking the “Health Cabinet” button below.
+To learn more about the variety of Health Cabinet ministries and programs and to volunteer please contact our parish nurse by calling the parish office at 520.299.6421 or by clicking the “Health Cabinet” button below.

 Bereavement Assistance Team for Receptions (“Church Mice”)